kbeswick/taking-the-plunge-trln2019/readme.md

-# Shallow Dive into Deep Learning
+# Taking the Plunge: Deep Learning in Libraries

 Using [backslide](https://github.com/sinedied/backslide).